 For over 10 years Alex has been working in creative media production and education, having worked as a lecturer in Film & TV production and Cultural Theory at both Brighton and Chichester universities.

 Alongside this, he is a freelance filmmaker working on creative projects for local charities and organisations.
 Most recently, Alex has been involved in an exciting project to create interactive video content for Brighton & Hove’s Booth Museum, which holds one of the largest collections of Victorian taxidermy in the country.
 Alex also runs a small company making bespoke Contact Microphones and Hydrophones for professional Natural History sound recording.

 Anna Deamer – Head of Second Year

 Anna is a freelance artist and designer with over 25 years experience in theatre, film, television and fine art.
 Anna has worked as an art director and production designer on a wide range of productions including theatre (Faith, Royal Court), period drama (BBC David Copperfield, Tom Jones), feature film (Up at The Villa starring Kristin Scott-Thomas and Sean Penn), TV series (Randall & Hopkirk (Deceased), Eastenders, The Bill, Ella and the Mothers, Beck, The Vanishing Man), news/light entertainment sets, commercials, documentaries and short films including, I Just Want to Kiss You, starring Martin Freeman.

 Anna teaches a range of art and design subjects, specialising in production design.
-Anna also has a passion for contextual studies and teaches on the dissertation module at BFS.
+Anna also has a passion for contextual studies and teaches on the dissertation module at Screen and Film School.